 poisoning.

 A nuclear attack can disrupt supply chains.
 The COVID-19 supply chain, which lasted for several days after the Hiroshima bomb was dropped, was disrupted in the aftermath of the attacks.
 The resulting radioactive contamination contaminated many of the islands and is still affecting Marshallese society today.
-The results were devastating and the United States Congress decided to establish shelters to ensure the safety of its citizens.
+The results were devastating, and the United States Congress decided to establish shelters to ensure the safety of its citizens.

 If a nuclear attack occurs, the radiation released from the explosion can cause significant damage and fatalities.
-The heaviest fallout occurs within the first 24 hours after the explosion.
+The heaviest fallout occurs within the first 24 hours after the blast.
 Usually, however, the radiation remains within a certain radius, and people can safely evacuate to an unaffected area.

 Identifying a fallout shelter